Penn Battle III vs Daiwa BG: What Are The Differences, And Which Is Best To Buy?

 Shimano, Daiwa, and Penn are household brands that have been vying for spin supremacy over the last couple of decades.
 Over this period, the competition has been tight.

-However, it’s my opinion that Daiwa has now come out in front of their peers, setting the benchmark in performance, variety, innovation, consistency, and build quality.
+However, it’s my opinion that Daiwa has now come out in front of their peers, setting the benchmark in performance, variety, and build quality.

 But is the BG series better than the Battle III?